Nina Kraljić

 Nina Kraljić ([nîna krǎːʎitɕ]; born 4 April 1992) is a Croatian singer-songwriter and voice actress.
 She is known for winning season one of The Voice – Najljepši glas Hrvatske and for being a finalist in the Eurovision Song Contest 2016 with the song "Lighthouse".
 Kraljić is the winner of the Croatian Porin award for Croatia's best new act of 2016.
 Her debut album Samo was released on September 30, 2016.

 Life and career

 Early life and career

 Nina Kraljić was born in Lipovljani, Croatia on 4 April 1992 to Željko and Irena Kraljić.
 She has a younger sister Tena.
-Kraljić's first TV appearance was in 2009 when she entered the Croatian version of Got Talent.
+Kraljić's first TV appearance was in 2009 when she entered Supertalent, the Croatian version of Got Talent.
 She placed tenth in the final stage of the competition.
 When Kraljić was 14, she left her family to develop her musical expression.
 She studied opera at a music academy and Croatian studies at the Faculty of Philosophy in Rijeka.
 She is openly bisexual.